piecioshka/demo-svelte-suggest/README.md

 # demo-svelte-suggest

-🚁 Demo project with "suggest pattern" in svelte
+🚁 Demo project with "suggest pattern" in Svelte

 ## Preview 🎉